tylergets/db-fixture-generator/README.md

 This project is not yet stable, do not use it in production.

 ## TODO
- * Handle Arrays
- * Settle internal api
+ * Settle internal api + yaml format
  * Ability to call methods (sync/async)
  * Basic math operations in output